Anthozoa: Anatomy

 The tentacles are armed with nematocysts, venom-containing cells which can be fired harpoon-fashion to snare and subdue prey.
 These need to be replaced after firing, a process that takes about forty-eight hours.
 Some sea anemones have a circle of acrorhagi outside the tentacles; these long projections are armed with nematocysts and act as weapons.
-Another form of weapon is the similarly-armed acontia (threadlike defensive organs) which can be extruded through apertures in the column wall.
+Another form of weapon is the similarly armed acontia (threadlike defensive organs) which can be extruded through apertures in the column wall.
 Some stony corals employ nematocyst-laden "sweeper tentacles" as a defence against the intrusion of other individuals.

-Many anthozoans are colonial and consist of multiple polyps with a common origin joined together by living material.
+Many anthozoans are colonial and consist of multiple polyps with a common origin joined by living material.
 The simplest arrangement is where a stolon runs along the substrate in a two dimensional lattice with polyps budding off at intervals.
 Alternatively, polyps may bud off from a sheet of living tissue, the coenosarc, which joins the polyps and anchors the colony to the substrate.
 The coenosarc may consist of a thin membrane from which the polyps project, as in most stony corals, or a thick fleshy mass in which the polyps are immersed apart from their oral discs, as in the soft corals.

 The skeleton of a stony coral in the order Scleractinia is secreted by the epidermis of the lower part of the polyp; this forms a corallite, a cup-shaped hollow made of calcium carbonate, in which the polyp sits.
 In colonial corals, following growth of the polyp by budding, new corallites are formed, with the surface of the skeleton being covered by a layer of coenosarc.
 These colonies adopt a range of massive, branching, leaf-like and encrusting forms.
 Soft corals in the subclass Octocorallia are also colonial and have a skeleton formed of mesogloeal tissue, often reinforced with calcareous spicules or horny material, and some have rod-like supports internally.
 Other anthozoans, such as sea anemones, are naked; these rely on a hydrostatic skeleton for support.
 Some of these species have a sticky epidermis to which sand grains and shell fragments adhere, and zoanthids incorporate these substances into their mesogloea.